ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-uid mud ejected in this period over­
+id mud ejected in this period over­
 spread a tract of about a square mile,
 to a depth varying from seven feet to
 fourteen feet.